Chickenpox and shingles

 What is chicken pox / shingles?

-Chicken pox (herpes zoster, shingles, zoster, zona, varicella zoster) is a highly contagious viral disease.
-Most people are infected as children; however, if it is contracted as an adult it is more serious, and especially if pregnant (see a doctor).
+Chicken pox (herpes zoster, shingles, zoster, zona, varicella zoster) is a contagious viral disease.
+Most people are infected as children.
+However if chicken pox is first contracted as an adult it is more serious, and especially if pregnant (see a doctor).

 Note: Herpes zoster is NOT the same disease as herpes simplex despite the name similarity.

 Most adults are infected with the varicella zoster virus.
 In those with a healthy immune system, the virus remains latent / dormant in the body.
-Increasing age, and a compromised or weak immune system seem to be the greatest risk factors for severe symptoms or an outbreak of shingles years after the initial infection, as the virus comes out of remission.
+Increasing age and a compromised or weak immune system seem to be the greatest risk factors for an outbreak of shingles years after the initial herpes zoster infection.
+As the virus comes out of remission it can cause severe symptoms.

-Worldwide, the incidence of herpes zoster ranges from 1.2 to 3.4 cases per 1,000 healthy individuals each year, increasing to 3.9 to 11.8 among those older than 65 years.
+Worldwide, the yearly incidence of herpes zoster ranges from 1.2 to 3.4 cases per 1,000 healthy individuals, increasing to 3.9 to 11.8 among those older than 65 years.

 The infected person is extremely contagious after the rash appears, and until their rash has developed crusts.